Zone 5

 Southwest Corner, Glenmore and Bradford

 Neil Sullivan sends over a 1939 tax photo of a former residence of his father-in-law.
 Though the picture is weak, it does tell a tale.
-There is a candy store on the corner, and a jewish butcher shop next door.
+There is a candy store on the corner, and a Jewish butcher shop next door.
 By the 1950s, the stores are boarded up and used for storage.
 In 2006, an empty lot.

 Miller Ave., 1944,1956